FAQ's for Parents of Traditional Undergraduate Students

 Will I be able to take pictures during the ceremony?

-The College has hired Island Photography to photograph all graduates as they shakes hands with President Dennis Murray.
+The College has hired Island Photography to photograph all graduates as they shake hands with President David Yellen.
 Proofs and order forms will be mailed to the student's permanent address during the summer.
 As a courtesy to the graduates and all in attendance, we ask that you remain in your seats during the Commencement exercises.
 Our staff is instructed to restrict access to the platform and the graduates' seating area.
 Guests will not be able to walk or stand in the aisles to take photographs or videotape.
-There will be, however, a designated area for family to take pictures following the ceremony.
+However, there will be a designated area for family to take pictures following the ceremony.
 The Commencement program, which you will receive on Commencement day, will show this location.
 Please be considerate of the families around you.

 Are there additional campus weekend activities?